 Apple has already

-to work with soft drink maker Pepsi-Cola North America to give away 100 million songs beginning next year, kicking off with an advertisement that’s expected to run during the Super Bowl.
+announced plans to work with soft drink maker Pepsi-Cola North America to give away 100 million songs beginning next year, kicking off with an advertisement that’s expected to run during the Super Bowl.

 Arango indicated that it’s unclear how McDonald’s will distribute the free downloads.